yohannes911/select2/doc/select2.md

 So thread `1` gave up its ownership in section 4.2 and will clearly terminate in finite steps.
 Then the situation will continue as in Case 1.

+So in each case the other thread, thread 1` terminates in finite steps.
+Then there are two possible scenarios:

+1. The next loop cycle comes before thread `1` becomes active again.
+Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[0]` becomes false).
+2. It is also possible that thread `1` becomes active again between two loop cycles.
+In this case there are two possible scenarios:
+   1. Thread `1` exited the previous selection w/o taking the token.
+In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false and not yet changed back to true).
+   1. Thread `1` exited the previous selection by taking the token, ie. it became the new token owner.
+Neither thread would change the token ownership again until thread `0` is in the wait loop.
+Why?
+Beacuse thread `1` will enter the loop itself.
+Since the wait loop checks whether the token ownership changed, the loop will exit (because `token == 0` becomes false).

 ### Application protocol ###